bmo-node/bmo/docs/recipes/helloWorld/README.md

 Lets see what this looks like in action:

-To get started we need to expose our dependencies so the cli can find our dependency bundle:
+To get started we need to expose our dependencies so the cli can find our dependency bundle.

 A package can expose it's dependencies for the cli one of 3 ways:

 -> Either the 'main' file or 'index.js' file in the root of the package should exist and export an object with the shape:

-** the bmo cli will automatically run your code using `esm` so you should not need any extra setup to use ES6 modules even if you are using older versions of node **

 ```js
 export default {